haakoan/GWSG/docs/generate_mode.md

    - If the polarization is 'elliptical', generate another set of random white noise `h2_white`, shape it by the power spectral density `s1` and the polarization value `polarisation_value`, and perform an inverse Fourier transform on both `h1_shaped` and `h2_shaped` to obtain the time-domain waveforms `h_t1` and `h_t2`.
    - For any other polarization, return two arrays of zeros with the same length as the input time array.

-The output of the function is a tuple containing the time-domain waveforms `h_t1` and `h_t2`, which can be used to create the final gravitational wave signal.
+The output of the function is a tuple containing the time-domain waveforms `h_t1` and `h_t2`.

-This function generates a single mode of a gravitational wave signal.
-It takes a user-defined function or a predefined function from the modes sub-library, computes the mode, and returns it.
+## `generate_mode(mode, *args, **kwargs)`

+This is a template function for generating gravitational wave modes.
+It's overloaded to support both callables and sequences as input for the `mode`.

-### `generate_mode_v1(func, time, dt, rng_seed, mode_kwargs={}, polarisation=False, polarisation_value=None)`
+### `generate_mode(mode, time, dt, rng_generator, pulse_duration=0.05, polarisation='unpolarised', polarisation_value=0.0, mode_kwargs={}, psd=gauss_psd, psd_kwargs={'sigma': 10})`

-This version generates the gravitational wave mode using a single user-defined or predefined function.
+This version of `generate_mode` accepts a user-defined or predefined function for the mode.
+It generates the signal component associated with a given mode as a series of pulses of colored noise.

 - Arguments:
-  - `func`: function.
-The function to compute the mode.
+  - `mode`: function.
+Function describing the time evolution of the central frequency of the mode.
   - `time`: numpy.array.
 Array with the time coordinates at which to sample the mode.
   - `dt`: float.
 Time step size.
-  - `rng_seed`: int.
-Seed used in random number generation.
+  - `rng_generator`: numpy.random.Generator.
+Random number generator for creating noise samples.
+  - `pulse_duration`: float.
+Length of each of the individual pulses that make up the signal.
+  - `polarisation`: str.
+Pulse polarisation type: 'unpolarised', 'linear', or 'elliptical'.
+  - `polarisation_value`: float or numpy.array.
+Polarisation value(s) to use if `polarisation` is set.
   - `mode_kwargs`: dict.
 A dict containing keyword arguments that are to be passed to the mode function.
-  - `polarisation`: bool.
-Whether or not to include polarisation effects.
-  - `polarisation_value`: float or numpy.array.
-Polarisation value(s) to use if `polarisation` is set to True.
+  - `psd`: function.
+PSD to use for the colored noise.
+  - `psd_kwargs`: dict.
+A dict containing keyword arguments that are to be passed to the PSD function.
-- Returns: numpy.array.
-The computed mode.
+- Returns: tuple of numpy.array.
+The computed x and p components of the signal.

-### `generate_mode_v2(func, time, dt, rng_seed, mode_kwargs={}, polarisation=False, polarisation_value=None)`
+### `generate_mode(mode, time, dt, rng_generator, pulse_duration=0.05, polarisation='unpolarised', polarisation_value=0.0, psd=gauss_psd, psd_kwargs={'sigma': 10}, mode_kwargs={})`

-This version generates the gravitational wave mode using a single user-defined or predefined function and adds the effect of polarisation using the polarisation value(s).
+This version of `generate_mode` accepts a sequence or ndarray for the mode.
+It generates the signal component associated with a given mode as a series of pulses of colored noise.

 - Arguments:
-  - `func`: function.
-The function to compute the mode.
+  - `mode`: ndarray, list.
+Array describing the time evolution of the central frequency of the mode.
   - `time`: numpy.array.
 Array with the time coordinates at which to sample the mode.
   - `dt`: float.
 Time step size.
-  - `rng_seed`: int.
-Seed used in random number generation.
+  - `rng_generator`: numpy.random.Generator.
+Random number generator for creating noise samples.
+  - `pulse_duration`: float.
+Length of each of the individual pulses that make up the signal.
+  - `polarisation`: str.
+Pulse polarisation type: 'unpolarised', 'linear', or 'elliptical'.
+  - `polarisation_value`: float or numpy.array.
+Polarisation value(s) to use if `polarisation` is set.
+  - `psd`: function.
+PSD to use for the colored noise.
+  - `psd_kwargs`: dict.
+A dict containing keyword arguments that are to be passed to the PSD function.
   - `mode_kwargs`: dict.
-A dict containing keyword arguments that are to be passed to the mode function.
+A dict containing keyword arguments that are to be passed to the mode function (if required).
-  - `polarisation`: bool.
-Whether or not to include polarisation effects.
-  - `polarisation_value`: float or numpy.array.
-Polarisation value(s) to use if `polarisation` is set to True.
-- Returns: numpy.array.
-The computed mode.
+- Returns: tuple of numpy.array.
+The computed x and p components of the signal.

 ## `add_noise`